Overview, Accreditations and Approvals

 Founded as Warner Southern College in 1968 by Church of God pastors and laity, the institution became known as Warner University in 2008.
 The first freshman class of just 27 students entered in the fall of 1968.
-But now, Warner bustles with over 1,077 students from over 30 states and 20 countries, all dedicated to learning in a vibrant Christian community.
-Our West campus has grown from two buildings to ten, including the new 49,000-square-foot Darby Academic Building and new resident housing—Holland Hall.
+But now, Warner bustles with nearly 1200 students from over 30 states and 20 countries, all dedicated to learning in a vibrant Christian community.
+Our West campus has grown from two buildings to ten, including the 49,000-square-foot Darby Academic Building and new resident housing—Holland Hall.

-Warner consists of three schools: School of Ministry, Arts & Sciences; School of Business; and the School of Education.
-The undergraduate program includes over 25 liberal arts and professional majors.
-We also offer three graduate level programs designed for working professionals: Master of Arts in Education, Master of Business Administration, Master of Arts in Education, and Master of Science in Management.
-In addition to the main campus in Lake Wales, Warner offers courses online.
+Warner consists of three divisions: Arts & Sciences, Professional Programs and Adult and Graduate Studies.
+The undergraduate program includes 36 liberal arts and professional majors.
+We also offer four graduate level programs designed for working professionals: Master of Arts in Education, Master of Business Administration, Master of Ministry, and Master of Science in Management.

 Warner’s liberal arts curriculum, in a wide variety of academic disciplines, prepares students to successfully meet the demands of today’s workplace and the challenges of graduate school.
-We develop servant leaders who evaluate issues from a Christian perspective and who strive to live out their belief in their communities, churches, and homes.
-The administration, faculty and staff are highly qualified in their areas of service, and dedicated to the ministry of higher education.
+We develop servant leaders who evaluate issues from a Christian perspective and who strive to live out their beliefs in their communities, churches, and homes.
+The administration, faculty, and staff are highly qualified in their areas of service and dedicated to the ministry of higher education.
 Together, they model the values of Christian community for the students, the local area, and the world.

 Warner University is a member of the National Association of Intercollegiate Athletics (NAIA) Division II and The Sun Conference.
 Students compete in a number of intercollegiate sports, including baseball, basketball, cross-country, football, golf, softball, soccer, tennis, track and field, and volleyball.
-The university also supports a spirit squad and cheerleading (pom/dance).
+The University also supports a cheerleading squad.